 I’ve done well with Vinyl records lately, I got a Frank Sinatra one from a charity shop, I never usually drop on.

 This is definitely my second favourite buy of the day, I love the 50s and this scrapbook has let me learn more about one my fave eras.

 So after buying the little things, I was now on the hunt for the big things like furniture etc.

 For the past year or so I’ve been been searching for either a Singer Sewing Machine or a typewriter, now I have found various ones in charity shops but I have never brought one because they are over priced and not in the best condition.

 My patience has paid off though, I found a 1916 Singer Sewing, with the box, original instructions, needle etc, and it looks like it has barely been touched considering it’s an Antique with it being over 100 years old, for £25!!!
-I could have squealed in joy, I genuinely couldn’t believe it, most Singer Sewing Machines are sold for around £60 that’s without everything that it needs, so I grabbed it, well I didn’t Sam did because it weighs a TON, I carried the box and Jesus that is heavy enough.
+I could have squealed in joy, I genuinely couldn’t believe it, most Singer Sewing Machines are sold for around £60 that’s without everything that it needs, so I grabbed it, I carried the box and Jesus that is heavy enough.